-From the inception of the NHS 70 years ago, patients have benefited from the expertise, commitment and compassion of staff who have come to work in the NHS from around the world.
-This is why here at LPFT, we are now embarking on a new exciting project recruiting nurses to move to the UK to live and work within mental healthcare in Lincolnshire.
+From the inception of the NHS 75 years ago, patients have benefited from the expertise, commitment and compassion of staff from around the world.
+At LPFT we are now embarking on an exciting project.
+We are recruiting nurses to move to the UK to live and work within mental healthcare in Lincolnshire.

-We are extremely excited to have launched our international nurse recruitment programme here at LPFT.
-The programme will support international nurses as they make the huge commitment and transition to move to Lincolnshire and become a registered mental health nurse in the UK.
-All international nurses must have an OSCE (Observed Structured Clinical Examination) to be able to register with the Nursing and Midwifery Council (NMC) to practice in the UK, and our programme will support nurses throughout the entirety of this process.
+We are excited to have launched our international nurse recruitment programme.
+The programme supports international nurses as they make the huge commitment and transition to move to Lincolnshire.
+We offer the opportunity to become a registered mental health nurse in the UK.
+International nurses must have an OSCE (Observed Structured Clinical Examination) to register with the Nursing and Midwifery Council (NMC) to practice in the UK.
+Our programme will support nurses throughout the entirety of this process.

-Click the following links to find out more about the OSCE and the NMC requirements for nurses practices in the UK.
+Click the following links to find out more about the OSCE and the NMC requirements for nurses practicing in the UK.

-The key aim for this programme is to recruit experienced overseas mental health nurses into the Trust to maintain safe staffing levels and high standards of care across all Inpatient and community settings.
-We will initially be focusing our efforts on increasing the number of registered mental health nurses within our inpatient services.
-For our high standards of care to be maintained and for international nurses to become registered within mental healthcare, there are processes which must be followed:
+The key aim for this programme is to recruit experienced overseas mental health nurses.
+This helps to maintain safe staffing levels and high standards of care across all Inpatient and community services.
+We are initially focusing on increasing registered mental health nurses in inpatient services.

-- Once the IELTS or OET has been passed, candidates can start the first part of the NMC registration process which includes a computer-based test (CBT) of your theoretical and practical knowledge.
+- Candidates can then start the first part of the NMC registration process.
+This includes a computer-based test (CBT) of theoretical and practical knowledge.

-- Following this, applications can be made to the NMC, to travel to the UK and take your Objective Structured Clinical Examinations (OSCEs).
-An individual entering the UK to take a nursing role normally has up to three months from the employment start date noted on the certificate of sponsored to sit the OSCE exam.
+- Following this, applications can be made to the NMC.
+This is required to travel to the UK and take the Objective Structured Clinical Examinations.
+An individual normally has up to three months from the employment start date noted on the certificate to sit the exam.